-When investing in stakeholder information management software it’s important to put some serious thought into implementation.
-Optimizing set up to account for how users and the software interact will help assure a positive outcome for your project.
+When investing in stakeholder information management software it’s important to put some consideration into implementation.
+Optimizing the set-up in order to account for how users and the software interact will help assure a positive outcome for your project.

-What are the key factors impacting the successful implementation of stakeholder relationship management software for both the people using it as well as the system itself?
+So what are the key factors impacting the successful implementation of stakeholder relationship management software for both the people using it, as well as for the system itself?

 Every team member involved needs to understand the role they play in the setup and ongoing use of a new software system.
 This includes both staff and consultants.
 Developing a detailed plan that includes user roles and responsibilities is important.
 As well, transparency about the desired outcomes should be communicated in order to generate genuine motivation and participation.

 - Create a plan: All plans surrounding design, deployment, configuration strategies and maintenance need to be company or department specific.
 Generic plans adopted from other projects or systems won’t address the unique policies and practices of a new system.

 - Assemble a team: Members from different departments will be affected, so ensure that all departments involved are on the same track and clear about the reason for the stakeholder management software, the goals of its use, and the overall usage expectations.

 - Think long term: Plans should be drafted and reviewed on a regular, scheduled basis.
 Assign roles to address specific challenges as they arise, and empower system users to identify and deal with problems.